 West Palm Beach Car Accident FAQ

-How much time do I have to file a claim for my car crash?
+How much time do I have to file a claim for my car accident?

-Florida allows crash victims four years in which to file a claim.
-You should speak with an attorney as soon as possible, however.
+Florida allows car accident victims four years in which to file a claim.
+You should speak with a lawyer as soon as possible, though.
 Time has a way of destroying evidence, and witness memories lose their focus.
-By acting quickly, you can increase your chances for a strong, successful case.
+By acting fast, you increase your chances for a strong, successful case.

 What can I do if my car accident was caused by a defective tire blowout?

 If the tire defect was related to design or manufacture, you might be able to seek compensation from the company that made the tire.
 If the problem was caused by a faulty installation, the company that serviced your car or installed the tires might be at fault.